juniorjimmy13/ExamTakingSystem/README.md

 ## Overview

 This system is a **network-based, JavaFX-powered Online Examination Platform**, designed for local area networks (LAN).
 It enables teachers to craft and administer examinations and allows students to securely take them from their machines.
 Developed as part of the *Programming with Frameworks* Group project.
+Then Further Improved upon during *Software Validation and Testing* where unit tests were implemented.

 ---